lvgl/lvgl/docs/details/libs/barcode.rst

 -----

--  It is best not to manually set the width of the barcode, because when the width of the object is lower than the width of the barcode, the display will be incomplete due to truncation.
+-  It is best not to manually set the width of the barcode, because when the width of the Widget is lower than the width of the barcode, the display will be incomplete due to truncation.
 -  The scale adjustment can only be an integer multiple, for example, :cpp:expr:`lv_barcode_set_scale(barcode, 2)` means 2x scaling.